 Interestingly enough, your brain isn’t in charge of the production of serotonin — your gastrointestinal tract is.
 We mostly think of this part of the body as being responsible for digesting food and nothing else, but the GI tract is actually lined with no fewer than one hundred million nerve cells that play a direct role in your emotional state of mind.
-They signal when it’s time to produce serotonin.
+The brain and the gut regularly communicate; for instance the nerve cells in the gut signal to the brain when it’s time to produce serotonin.

 If you have a poor diet, your GI tract will lack the “good” bacteria required to keep these neurons firing properly.
 And, as we already know, without the proper levels of serotonin, you might fall victim to depression.

 3. You Don’t Have the Vitamins, Minerals or Hydration Needed to Function Right